 The constant hum of a generator at night can be very annoying to some!
-Lucky for us, there are easy and efficient ways to quiet a portable generator while camping or using your RV.
+Luckily reducing the noise from your portable generator is easier than you think, with just a few simple steps you can rest soundly next time you are camping or RVing.
 In addition to your own sanity, a quiet portable generator also makes for happy neighbors and won’t scare away wildlife.
 Generator sound box and other generator box options are the first thought, but there is much more to help noise!

 All generators produce some noise – typically a buzzing noise – in their motors, which carries out through the exhaust pipe.
-In order to quiet a portable generator, we must figure out the most efficient way to dampen the sound from the exhaust.
+The biggest bang for your buck is figuring out the best way to decrease the sound from the exhaust.

 Sound is not linear, but logarithmic – meaning a 10 decibel decrease in sound, is perceived to be a 50% reduction!
 Good for us, the small steps we take to reduce sound will make a world of a difference!

 Below are the most effective ways to reduce noise on your portable generator with estimated impact:

 Buy a quiet generator – High noise reduction

 If you are looking to reduce your generator noise a large amount – you should first buy a quiet generator – most likely an inverter.
 Check out our top quiet portable generator pick.

 Also consider that 1) larger generators will create more noise, and 2) inverter generators are typically the quietest generators due to the technology used.

 Build a generator sound box – High noise reduction